Meatable CEO Jeff Tripician: ‘I’d Be Disappointed If We Don’t Have Approval in 5 Countries Next Year’

 “It’s just a very practical conversation,” says Jeff Tripician.
 The current demand for eight billion people is taxing the food system.
 You have rising emissions, alarming rates of soil degradation, a huge amount of freshwater used to feed and grow animals that we eat.

-“What do you do 25 years from now, when [the demand for meat] is 70% bigger, there are two billion more people, and developing countries eating more?” he asks.
+“What do you do 25 years from now, when [the demand for meat] is 70% bigger, there are two billion more people, and developing countries [are] eating more?” he asks.
 “Hell, that’s why I joined this.”

 “I was part of the meat industry.
 I’ve run these companies, and I don’t have an answer to that question,” Tripician, who has worked at Perdue Farms and Grass Fed Foods, tells me.
 “I don’t know if cultivated meat is the perfect answer, [but] I know that it has huge positives.”

 “In our case, the taste is so close to conventional pork that if you use it as an ingredient, like a sausage, or in a taco, burrito, or meatball, you cannot tell the difference.
-Because it’s real meat, it comes from real pig cells.
+Because it’s real meat.
+It comes from real pig cells.

 Cultivated meat appeals to tech-savvy Gen Z

-Tripician the company has had a “big change” in approach: “The role of Meatable is to help meat companies gain access to more meat.
+That being said, Tripician says the company has had a “big change” in approach: “The role of Meatable is to help meat companies gain access to more meat.
 We’re a supplier to them.
 We show them the technology.
 We transfer the technology so they can do what they do.
 They take raw material – meat – they turn it into food, and they sell it.
 We now provide them with some of the meat.
 Very simple.”

 Meatable conducted a survey of 500 chefs in the US, 60% of whom said they’d put its cultivated pork on the menu, alongside the message and the brand name.
 It then polled thousands of consumers – while older ones were more apprehensive, younger Americans were excited.